Mary & the Birth of Jesus Clarified

 Many biblical scholars assign the virgin birth of Jesus to a pagan origin.
 There were many historical and mythical figures as Plato and Mithras who were assigned a miraculous conception by ancient authors.
 Many scholars view Jesus as an historical person whose unusual conception, as described in the gospels, early Christians invented to gain converts.
 Among these authors are listed the authors of the Gospels of Matthew and Luke, who described scenes of heavenly wonder at Jesus’ nativity as well as acknowledgment of his special status by foreign sages who gave him expensive and symbolic gifts.

 Although the nativity stories in Matthew and Luke are cited as the source of the virgin birth narratives, the first hint that the unusual circumstances surrounding the conception of Jesus was not derived from foreign myths, but was known among his fellow town folks, can be found in the Gospel of Mark.
 Since the Gospel of Mark does not contain the nativity narrative, the Muslim will find the narrative in the Quran to be explicit and sufficient.
+Before analyzing the story, a brief history derived from the Quran about the lives of Jesus (3sa) and his mother, Miriam or Mary:

+The beginning of the story of the lives of Miriam (Mary) starts with the Quran.
 The Quran portrays Mary, the mother of the Prophet Jesus, as divinely chosen to become the mother of Jesus.
 Quran 19:16-33 states:

 [19:16] Mention in the scripture Mary.
 She isolated herself from her family, into an eastern location.[19:17] While a barrier separated her from them, we sent to her our Spirit.
 He went to her in the form of a human being.[19:18] She said, “I seek refuge in the Most Gracious, that you may be righteous.”[19:19] He said, “I am the messenger of your Lord, to grant you a pure son.”[19:20] She said, “How can I have a son, when no man has touched me; I have never been unchaste.”[19:21] He said, “Thus said your Lord, ‘It is easy for Me.
 We will render him a sign for the people, and mercy from us.
 This is a predestined matter.'”[19:22] When she bore him, she isolated herself to a faraway place.[19:23] The birth process came to her by the trunk of a palm tree.
 She said, “I wish I were dead before this happened, and completely forgotten.”[19:24] However, a call from beneath her, said, “Do not grieve.
 Your Lord has provided you with a stream.[19:25] “If you shake the trunk of this palm tree, it will drop ripe dates for you.[19:26] “Eat and drink, and be happy.
 When you see anyone, say, ‘I have made a vow of silence; I am not talking today to anyone.'”[19:27] She came to her family, carrying him.
-They said, “O Mary, you have committed something that is totally unexpected.[19:28] “O descendant of Aaron, your father was not a bad man, nor was your mother unchaste.”[19:29] She pointed to him.
-They said, “How can we talk with an infant in the crib?”[19:30] (The infant spoke and) said, “I am a servant of God.
+They said, “O Mary, you have committed something that is totally unexpected.[19:28] “O descendant of Aaron, your father was not a wicked man, nor was your mother unchaste.”[19:29] She pointed to him.
+They said, “How can we talk to a boy in a cradle?”[19:30] He said, “I am a servant of God.
 He has given me the scripture, and has appointed me a prophet.[19:31] “He made me blessed wherever I go, and enjoined me to observe the Prayers (Salat) and the obligatory charity (Zakat) for as long as I live.[19:32] “I am to honor my mother; He did not make me a disobedient rebel.[19:33] “And peace be upon me the day I was born, the day I die, and the day I get resurrected.”

 In order to understand the circumstances surrounding Mary’s presentation of Jesus to her town folk, one must understand the First Century Jewish custom of dedicating girls to temple service as described in the Protevangelium of James.
 The Quran gives an extensive account of these circumstances in the Quran 3:35:39: